BuildCraft001/CS-Skywars-Installer/README.md

 This is an automatic installer for CS Skywars.

 Features:
-- Checks for the latest release version
+- Check for the latest release version
 - Download this version to the mods folder
 - Remove unnecessary other mods
 - Help with installing Forge & Optifine